 Seeking Alpha’s “Strong Buy” rated stocks have an average return of 27% compared to that of the S&P 500.

 Seeking Alpha Reviews

 Don’t just take my word for it though, check out these user reviews below.
 Just remember that no matter how high a platform rates on review sites, there are bound to be some negative reviews.

 Seeking Alpha Membership

-Seeking Alpha has three premium services: Basic, Alpha Premium, and Alpha Pro.
+Seeking Alpha has three subscription services offered to users: Basic, Alpha Premium, and Alpha Pro.
 As you may have guessed, the Basic plan option is free, but it offers fewer fundamental analysis tools.
-Alpha Premium is the most popular option and will cost you $19.99 a month.
-You then have the most expensive Pro plan, which is $199.99 if billed annually.
+Seeking Alpha Premium is the most popular option and will cost you $239 per year.
+You then have the most expensive Pro plan, which is $2,400 paid annually.

 Which should you go for?
 It greatly depends on what you need.
 The Basic plan has limited features, but it’s good enough if all you want is to follow authors and read new articles, read and post blogs and comments, view some Quant ratings and manage most of your model portfolios.

 Alpha Premium is where things get a little more serious with additional features such as the stock screener, Alpha Author Rating, Quant Ratings, and more.
 Seeking Alpha Pro is where users gain unlimited access to the benefits of the platform by unlocking all of its features including investing strategies, earnings calls and earnings call transcripts, email alerts, and stock charts just to name a few.